mgm67671/Gas-Master/README.md

 4. In VSCode run the following:
       "pip install py-gasbuddy", "pip install Flask", "gasbuddy-env\Scripts\activate" and then in the same directory run the Local_Server_Gas.py file.
-5. Right click "MainActivity.kt" and select "Run 'MainActivity'" to run the app
+5. Right click "Homescreen" and select "Run 'Homescreen'" to run the app

 Can't find android sdk error? [click here](https://www.geeksforgeeks.org/how-to-fix-sdk-location-not-found-in-android-studio/)